sebport0/dsa-attempts/README.md

-Idea: use C++ only.
-It looks like the universal language for this kind of problems.
+~~Idea: use C++ only.
+It looks like the universal language for this kind of problems.~~
+|--> I miss having a simple way to run and write unit tests.
+Going back to Python or Go

 | Name                                                                                                                 | Solution                                                                   | Source   |
 | -------------------------------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------- | -------- |